 Consider it a break-in-case-of-unexpected-financial-emergency plan.
 If you were to lose your job tomorrow, how long could you continue to afford your basic living needs, like rent/mortgage, car payments and insurance, food, utilities, child care, and outstanding debt?
 Your emergency fund should be enough to fund at least three months of bills.

 Whether you’re planning on purchasing a home or a new car, the more money you put down, the lower and/or shorter your payments will be in the end.
 Decide what percentage you want to put down and your timeline to get started.
 For example, if you want to put 20 percent down on a $200,000 home in three years, you would need to save around $1,100 a month.

 Even if you’re not in the market for a major purchase and already have a solid emergency fund set up, you should still make an effort to build your savings.
 You never know when you’re going to need a rainy-day fund—or want to be financially prepared to buy that big-ticket item on a sunny day!

-Now you know how to reach—and even exceed—your savings goals: Learn more now and see why BrioDirect is the online bank you can trust with your financial future.
+Now you know how to reach—and even exceed—your savings goals.
+Learn more about high-yield savings accounts and see why and see why BrioDirect is the online bank you can trust with your financial future.

 All deposit products are provided by Webster Bank, N.A. ("Webster Bank"), an insured FDIC institution.
 BrioDirect is a sub-brand of Webster Bank.
 Webster Bank operates under the trade name BrioDirect.
 This trade name is used by, and refers to, Webster Bank, a single FDIC-insured bank.